-New water rates for district customers came into effect on July 1, 2019.
+New water rates for district customers came into effect on July 1, 2022.
 This includes a tiered rate structure which applies only to ¾-inch (residential) meters.
 Under the tiered rate structure, residential customers will be charged a fixed, monthly service fee, in addition to a commodity rate for metered water usage.
 The commodity rate under the tiered structure is based on the total amount of water used per billing cycle.
-All water usage less than 18 cubic feet (ccf) will be billed at $2.10/ccf, and any additional usage above that will be billed at $3.22/ccf.
+All water usage of 12 (cc) or less will be billed at $2.08/ccf, and any additional usage above that will be billed at $3.19/ccf.

 Water meter size and types other then the ¾-inch meter will continue to be charged a fixed service fee plus a fixed commodity rate charge.
-That rate will be $2.44/ccf.
+That rate will be $2.54/ccf.

 If you have questions about determining the water rate you will pay, please contact the district office for assistance.
 Our staff can help you determine what your water rate is and how you will be billed.